samjaninf/OFN-User-Guide---Master/basic-features/orders/thermally-printed-receipts.md

 # Thermally printed receipts

 {% hint style="danger" %}
-This functionality is currently only available to OFN users in France.
-Contact your local OFN to for more details, or to request use of this feature.
+This functionality is currently only available to Harvest To Order users in France.
+Contact your local Harvest To Order to for more details, or to request use of this feature.
 {% endhint %}

 ## Printer